JasonGrace2282/dotfiles/README.md

 * dunst (notifications)
 * kitty
 * rofi
-* fastfetch (faster neofetch)
+* fastfetch and/or neofetch
 * python and customtkinter python library
 * Some small applications like osmo
-This will depend on os, but for archlinux most of these packages are available with `pacman`.
+This will depend on os, but for archlinux most of these packages are available with `pacman` or in the AUR.

 You can then execute the following commands:
 ```bash